Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [ICCV 2019] PARN Position-Aware Relation Networks for Few-Shot Learning
     * Improve on RelationNetwork, change a way to extract more information during feature extraction stage, then argue that when objects in the same class appear on the different spatial position will cause the misclassification, they redesign the metric module(the origianl 2CNN + 2FC) instead.
     * Conv4 71% on mini-imagenet 5shot

+- [NIPS 2019] Meta-Reinforced Synthetic Data for One-Shot Fine-Grained Visual Recognition
+    * Use a Generator to generate fused Image to extend prototypes

+- [ICCV 2019] Few-Shot Learning with Embedded Class Models and Shot-Free Meta Training
+    * Perform well in 5-5 train to 5-1 test

 ### Special
 #### Unsorted